How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 When To Pay a Vietnam Factory

-We always recommend making two payments and doing it with a 30/70 split.
+We always recommend making two payments with a 30/70 split.
 You should pay 30 percent before production, the remaining 70% after production, and immediately before the items are shipped.

-For the final payment, you must arrange where the handoff occurs.
+For the final payment, you must arrange for the handoff to occur.
 For most Vietnam projects, we recommend that you ensure the incoterms used are FOB, meaning that the goods leave the factories’ possession at the export port.
 If you are unclear about Trade Terms, check out our guide to the 2020 Incoterms.

 Pro-tip: Tie the payments in with Inspections